macht1212/DBLite3/README.md

 ### CREATE
-To create new DataBase you need call *.create_db* method
+To create new DataBase you need call *.create_db* method:

 ```python
 from LiteDB import create_db